Who should apply?

 - The minimum TOEFL (iBT) score requirement is 100 (including minimum section scores of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 TOEFL scores should be sent via ETS to institution code B875 (no department code needed).

 - The minimum IELTS score requirement is 7.0 (including minimum section scores of 6.5).
 IELTS scores should be submitted electronically by the IELTS test center.
-Paper copies will be accepted; No institution code or department code is needed.
+Paper copies will not be accepted; No institution code or department code is needed.

 Letters of Recommendation